Find out what to look for and compare over 150 models in our free database.

 Your local council might have rules that restrict what type you can install.
 If you choose correctly, you’ll be beating the winter blues for years to come.

-This report is free thanks to funding from the EECA (Energy Efficiency and Conservation Authority).
+This report is free thanks to funding from EECA (Energy Efficiency and Conservation Authority).

-We've gathered information on 151 woodburners.Find a woodburner
+We've assessed the efficiency and emissions of 151 woodburners.Find a woodburner

 The evaporation of the gases turns the wood to charcoal, which then burns easily and cleanly – and produces most of the heat.